 3. # of Links from Separate C-Class IPs: Links from separate class-c IP addresses suggest a wider breadth of sites linking to you.

 4. # of Linking Pages: The total number of linking pages — even if some are on the same domain — is a ranking factor.

 5. Alt Tag (for Image Links): Alt text is an image’s version of anchor text.

 6. Links from .edu or .gov Domains: Matt Cutts has stated that TLD doesn’t factor into a site’s importance.
-However, that doesn’t stop SEOs from thinking that there’s a special place in the algo for .gov and .edu TLDs.
+However, that doesn’t stop SEOs from thinking that there’s a special place in the algorithm for .gov and .edu TLDs.

 7. Authority of Linking Page: The authority (PageRank) of the referring page is an extremely important ranking factor.

 8. Authority of Linking Domain: The referring domain’s authority may play an independent role in a link’s importance (ie. a PR2 page link from a site with a homepage PR3 may be worth less than a PR2 page link from PR8 Yale.edu).

 9. Links From Competitors: Links from other pages ranking in the same SERP may be more valuable for a page’s rank for that particular keyword.

 10. Social Shares of Referring Page: The amount of page-level social shares may influence the link’s value.